Starts at Lee Fields Weir, Cork

 County Hall Sculptures:

-When the time came to pack the sculptures up and send them back to Dublin the committee felt that it was a pity to see such beautiful artistic work going away for possible storage.
-It was at this stage that the Cork branch of the Transport Union stepped in and through their influence the figures were retained in Cork on loan for exhibition at County Hall.
-In February 1971.
-Mr Pat MacSweeney, the County Architect, has had them placed in a most appropriate position in front of the 211 feet high hall.
+When the time came to pack the figures up and send them back to Dublin the committee felt that it was a pity to see such beautiful artistic work going away for possible storage.
+It was at this stage that the Cork branch of the the Irish Transport and General Workers’ Union stepped in and through their influence the figures were retained in Cork on loan for exhibition at County Hall.
+In February 1971, Mr Patrick MacSweeney, the then County Architect, had them placed in a most appropriate position in front of the 211 feet high Cork County Hall – and there they remain.

 Saurian Sculpture Piece: